 Lead in paint is a major source of lead exposure for children globally.
-Since 2009, more than 40 studies have shown that lead paints are still widely sold in low- and middle-income countries.
-IPEN-affiliated NGOs conducted the majority of these studies, comprising more than 2,500 solvent-based paints.
+Since 2009, more than 100 studies from 55 countries have shown that lead paints are still widely sold in low- and middle-income countries.
+IPEN-affiliated NGOs conducted the majority of these studies, comprising more than 3,100 solvent-based paints.
 Many of these paints contained very high levels of lead above 10,000 parts per million (ppm) of the dry weight of the paint.

 Results from the most recent publicly available paint studies conducted since 2009 can be seen on the map on this page.
 To obtain country-specific data, click on the dot located in each country and a small box will appear that describes the results from that country’s most recent paint study.
 The darker the color of dot, the higher percentage of paints found to contain lead levels above either 90 ppm or 600 ppm, depending on the study.
 IPEN endorses a 90 ppm total lead content standard, but not all studies provide data below 600 ppm.

 NOTE: Click the double-arrow in the upper left corner of the map below to expand or collapse the legend.

 IPEN thanks the United States Environmental Protection Agency (U.S. EPA) for their assistance in producing this map.
 The contents of the map are the sole responsibility of IPEN.